kurumi1ksllq/GregTech-Modern/docs/content/Modpacks/Other-Topics/Spoilage.md

 title: Spoilage
 ---

-**Spoilage** is a mechanic that allows items to *spoil*.\
+**Spoilage** is a mechanic that allows items to *spoil*.<br>
 Spoilable items spoil based on the amount of ticks that passed from their creation, or, more specifically, from one of these events (due to Minecraft's limitations):

 - The item was crafted in a GregTech recipe
 - The item was crafted in a crafting table
 - The item was in a GregTech inventory at any point in time
 - The item was in a player's inventory for at least 1 tick
 - The item was dropped
 - `ISpoilableItem.update(ItemStack, null)` was called

 If you want to make an item spoil, you can either make it implement the `ISpoilableItem` interface, or attach an `ISpoilableItem` to it.
 Here's some examples: